brajeshwar/brajeshwar.github.io/_posts/2011/2011-03-14-an-open-source-php-client-for-surbl-thanks-to-the-spam-attack-on-nsfw-in.md

----
-layout: post
-title: An open source PHP client for SURBL; thanks to the spam attack on nsfw.in
+# An open source PHP client for SURBL; thanks to the spam attack on nsfw.in
----

 Couple of days back, I got an email from Amazon Abuse Desk, that botnet spammers were abusing <a href="http://nsfw.in">NSFW.in</a>.
 Our IP on the AWS EC2 was added to <a href="http://www.spamhaus.org/sbl/">The Spamhaus Block List</a>.
 Some Russian botnet spam gangs were creating automates short url at NSFW.in.